 If the system crashes still persist, you might want to consider rolling back to the previous build of Windows 10.
 This is the simple procedure that doesn’t require any third-party tools.
 And you can revert easily to the previous build right from the Settings app or by using Advanced startup.

 By going back to the previous build or doing a system restore, you’re going to defer the update.
 Taking Windows 10 back to the point before the Anniversary Update was installed will get you rid of the update.
 Chances are that in a few days, Microsoft will release patches and further updates to counter this issue so if you do a system restore or go back to the previous build, you can wait for a few days until further news from Microsoft and hopefully by then an update or a patch should be available to address the issue and keep the AU.

 To do this, at the login screen HOLD the SHIFT key and click the Power (icon) located on the lower right corner.
 Whilst still Holding the SHIFT key choose Restart.

 Once the System boots into the Advanced Mode, choose Troubleshoot and then choose Advanced Options.
-From Advanced Options, choose the option titled Go back to previous build.
+From Advanced Options, choose the option titled Go back to the previous build.

 After a few seconds, you will be asked to choose your User Account.
 Click on the User Account, key in your password and choose Continue.
-Once done, choose the option Go Back to Previous Build again.
+Once done, choose the option Go Back to the Previous Build again.

 These are some working solutions to fix windows 10 keeps freezing and not responding, windows 10 keeps crashing blue screen, windows 10 keeps restarting after shutdown, windows 10 keeps crashing and restarting issue after upgrade to anniversary update problem. have any query suggestion feel free to comment bellow.